-A deferred payment situation occurs when goods and services are delivered, and then time passes before they are paid for.
-A "fly now, pay later" plan is an example of deferred payment situations, as are the so-called "0% financing" plans used as incentives to buy vehicles.
+A deferred payment situation occurs when the seller delivers goods and services, but then time passes before the customer pays for them.
+A "fly now, pay later" plan is an example of this situation, as are the so-called "0% financing" plans that some auto dealers use as customer incentives.

-By contrast, a prepayment situation occurs when a buyer pays for goods or services, and a significant time passes before delivery of goods and services.
-Floorspace rental, for instance is often paid for in this way before the occupancy period.
-Insurance premiums are paid before the period of coverage.
+By contrast, the prepayment situation occurs when a buyer pays first and then a significant time passes before the seller delivers delivery of goods and services.
+Tenants typically pay floor space rental fees, for instance, at or before each occupancy period.
+Insurance companies typically require premium payment before the coverage period starts.
 Rental expense and insurance premiums paid this way are thus prepayment situations for the buyer.